-Alliance Global Vice President, Ventures and Open Innovation - Head of Alliance Ventures
+Alliance Global Vice President, Ventures and Open Innovation - Chairman of Alliance Ventures

-François Dossa is Alliance Global Vice President, Ventures and Open innovation, Renault-Nissan-Mitsubishi’s global investment organization and Head of the Alliance Ventures, which manages corporate venture capital investment in open innovation, in support of the Alliance’s strategic objectives.
-Co-located in Amsterdam, Silicon Valley, Paris, Yokohama, and Beijing, “Alliance Ventures” is a $200 million venture capital fund operating for Renault-Nissan-Mitsubishi, the world’s leading automotive alliance.
+François Dossa is Alliance Global Vice President, Ventures and Open innovation, Renault-Nissan-Mitsubishi’s global investment organization and Chairman of the Alliance Ventures, which manages corporate venture capital investment in open innovation, in support of the Alliance’s strategic objectives.
+Co-located in Amsterdam, Silicon Valley, Paris, Yokohama, Beijing, and Tel Aviv “Alliance Ventures” is a $1 billion venture capital fund operating for Renault-Nissan-Mitsubishi, the world’s leading automotive alliance.
 Launched in 2018, the fund targets technology and business model innovation in New Mobility, Autonomous Driving, Connected Services, EV & Energy and Enterprise 2.0.

 Prior to joining Nissan, François held various leadership positions over 24 years in the investment banking industry, split between Europe and Latin America.
 He served for 11 years as CEO of Société Générale Brazil where he was responsible for the development of its investment and retail bank activities in the Brazilian and Latin American markets.
 Before moving to Brazil, he served for 2 years as Director at Société Générale in Paris.